Business Immigration

 • Combine AI tools with expert support for 100% compliance.

-Backed by 15,000+ successful relocations, we deliver time savings, cost efficiencies, and peace of mind for international hiring.
-Try our free assessment to see how we handle Estonia specifics.
+Backed by 15,000+ successful relocations and world class quality with 4.9/5 excellent rating, we deliver time savings, cost efficiencies, and peace of mind for international hiring and relocation.
+Try our free work and permit assessment to see how we handle Estonia specifics.

-Employers must demonstrate at least six months of documented economic activity to sponsor foreign nationals for rental arrangements, short-term employment, or residence-based work permits.
-This requirement ensures that only active and compliant businesses can act as sponsors.
+Yes.
+Employers must still demonstrate at least six months of prior economic activity to sponsor short-term employment registrations or work permits.
+That requirement was not reversed.

 Need help with Immigration services in Estonia?